bondom/flashtest/README.md

 When you got generated code in test file just run it, if it passes - good!<br/>

-If these things are fine, it means that more likely there is a bug in library.
-Feel free to create issue!

 ### CollectorComponent API

 #### saveToFs _(default: false)_